 Michelle Daly, MSPH, M.A., LPCC, ATR, IMH-E

-Michelle Daly is the Director of the Children’s Mental Health certificate program.
-Michelle’s background is diverse and multi-faceted, including studies in mathematics and science as well as public health and expressive arts therapies.
+Michelle Daly is the Director of the Infant Mental Health certificate program.
+Michelle’s background is diverse and multi-faceted, including studies in mathematics and science, as well as public health and expressive arts therapies.
 She is passionate about early intervention and diversity, working relationally with individuals, families and groups from a strengths-based and trauma-informed perspective to enhance growth, healing, and integration.
-Michelle has engaged in specialized training in Art Therapy; Grief, Loss, and Trauma; Interpersonal Neurobiology, Somatics and Action Methods, Psychosocial Oncology, and Infant Mental Health as well as various integrative trauma treatment modalities including EMDR (Eye Movement Desensitization and Reprocessing) and Sensorimotor Psychotherapy, to name a few.
+Michelle has engaged in specialized training in Art Therapy, Grief, Loss, and Trauma, Interpersonal Neurobiology, Somatics and Action Methods, Psychosocial Oncology, and Infant Mental Health, as well as various integrative trauma treatment modalities, including EMDR (Eye Movement Desensitization and Reprocessing) and Sensorimotor Psychotherapy, to name a few.

 Michelle practices mindfulness, creates daily mandalas, and loves to hike and travel.
 Her Peace Corps service and subsequent travels through West Africa opened her heart to multiple possibilities and prompted her journey into the field of art therapy, grief and loss counseling, and relocation to the Southwest.